 Kotoku-in is the highest-rated place to visit in Kamakura right now.

-The largest category is temples, with 315 places to explore.
+The largest category is parks, with 520 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.